jesselessa/Jeanne/README.md

 # jeanne

-Welcome to Jeanne Paris, a website for a fictive brand showcasing a collection of stylish clothing and accessories.
+This project is a website designed for Jeanne Paris, a fictive brand showcasing a collection of stylish clothing and accessories.

 ## Table of Contents